Sarai (city): Location of Old Sarai and New Sarai

 The location and identity of the settlement or settlements called Sarai (which means, after all, simply "palace" and moreover seems to function as a synonym of "horde") have been subject to scholarly disagreement.
 Arguments have centered on whether or not there were two (or more) capital cities named Sarai and what their respective locations were.
 One of the influential views that emerged was that "New Sarai" was an enhancement or expansion of "Old Sarai", rather than a separate settlement.
 The other view was that "Old Sarai" and "New Sarai" were two separate settlements after all, separated by some distance, with "New Sarai" possibly associated with a satellite settlement called Gülistan.
-Already in the second half of the 18th and first quarter of the 19th century, Sarai was being sought variously at the large ruin fields of Tsarevskoe gorodishche and Selitrennoe gorodishche, both located (some 250 km apart) on the left bank of the Akhtuba, a left distributary of the Volga, which remain the most impressive archaeological sites in the area.
+Already in the second half of the 18th and first quarter of the 19th century, Sarai was being sought variously at the large ruin fields of Tsarevskoye gorodishche and Selitrennoye gorodishche, both located (some 250 km apart) on the left bank of the Akhtuba, a left distributary of the Volga, which remain the most impressive archaeological sites in the area.

 Map of the Medieval archaeological sites on the Lower Volga, including the proposed locations for Sarai.
-The map reflects the current repudiation of the identification of Old Sarai with Selitrennoe gorodishche (which is New Sarai) and of New Sarai with Tsarevskoe gorodishche (which is probably Gulistan).
+The map reflects the current repudiation of the identification of Old Sarai with Selitrennoye gorodishche (which is New Sarai) and of New Sarai with Tsarevskoye gorodishche (which is probably Gulistan).